 Consider sending more than one email prompting customers to review their purchase.
 This is exactly what Athleta does with its first email …

 Did you like your purchase?
 Write a review!

 Other customers want to hear from you!

 Here is the Athleta purchaser email journey:

 Quick note on timing: Consider waiting a few days between your product review emails.
-Also, consider to opt purchasers out of your newsletters as they’re going through the post-purchase flow.
+Also, consider opting purchasers out of your newsletters when they enter the post-purchase flow.
 This helps ensure you’re not sending too many emails.

 Interested in viewing the purchaser email journey of your competitors?
 Sign up for MailCharts.